fluent/fluent-bit-docs/installation/kubernetes.md

 [Fluent Bit](http://fluentbit.io) should be deployed as a DaemonSet, so on that way it will be available on every node of your Kubernetes cluster.

+The recommended way to deploy Fluent Bit is with the official Helm Chart: https://github.com/fluent/helm-chart

 ### Note for OpenShift

-If you are using Red Hat OpenShift you will also need to run the following
+If you are using Red Hat OpenShift you will also need to set up security context constraints (SCC):

 ```
 $ kubectl create -f https://raw.githubusercontent.com/fluent/fluent-bit-kubernetes-logging/master/fluent-bit-openshift-security-context-constraints.yaml